 Expunction Due to a Dismissal or No-Bill

 Qualifying for Expunction is more complicated when the case never goes to trial and is dismissed either because the arrested person was never formally charged, or the charges were dismissed before trial.
 There are 2 main requirements for seeking an Expunction in this category.
-First is that the person is “released” from the charge without a conviction or any court-ordered community supervision (probation), and second either the statute of limitations has passed, or the indictment or information was dismissed and a waiting period has passed.
+First is that the person is “released” from the charge without a conviction or any court-ordered community supervision (probation), and second either the statute of limitations has passed, or the charging instrument, either an indictment or information, was dismissed and a waiting period has passed.

 First, release from criminal charge without conviction or probation.
 A person seeking an Expunction in this category has the burden of proof and must prove that they were released from the charge without conviction or community supervision.
 Remember, only the “wrongfully accused” are entitled to Expunction.
 This relief was never intended for people who were convicted of crimes or those who served probation, even without a conviction.
-Therefore, even deferred adjudication prohibits Expunction, except with traffic tickets.
+Therefore, even deferred adjudication prohibits Expunction, except with Class C misdemeanors (traffic tickets).